 Recorded over 10 dizzying days at Montreal’s MixArt Studio (Wolf Parade, Rufus Wainwright), While the Engines Burn marks the first time the artist the Pop Montreal Festival calls "Montreal's greatest country songwriter today" has collaborated with a producer--Plants and Animals frontman Warren C. Spicer.
 The record is a song-cycle that combines country and folk traditions and influences as diverse as Hank Williams and 1920s German composer Kurt Weill to create a new breed of lyrically-based folk music.
 The new album builds on the dark, brooding sound Andy perfected on 2011’s, All Who Thirst Come to the Waters, which lead The Village Voice to proclaim: “This is Roots-based Americana that actually deserves to be made.”

 Over the past eight years, Li’l Andy has earned a reputation as Canada’s foremost practitioner of country music for the thinking man.
-His album, All Who Thirst Come to the Waters, was nominated for both Best Roots/Folk album at the Quebec Independent Music Awards (GAMIQ).
+His album, All Who Thirst Come to the Waters, was nominated for Best Roots/Folk album at both the Montreal Independent Music Initiatives and the Quebec Independent Music Awards (GAMIQ).

 The 31-year-old songwriter has become celebrated for orchestrating grandiose live events as part of Pop Montreal, such at his renowned performance of Neil Young’s “Tonight’s the Night” at Cinéma L’Amour and last year’s wildly successful “Li’l Andy 3D”, a live concert and 3D movie staged at the Rialto Theatre.